 It’s easy to spend hours getting lost wandering the narrow alleyways and streets.
 As you walk through the streets and pass through darling piazzas, stop and grab a coffee in one of the many cafes to take a break and watch people pass by as they live their daily lives in this vibrant city.

-During the night, the old town comes to life with workers coming into to enjoy some wine and charcuterie to relax after a hard day’s work.
+During the night, the old town comes to life with workers coming in to enjoy some wine and charcuterie to relax after a hard day’s work.

 To make the most of the old town and to learn all about its fantastic history, you can take a guided walking tour of the historic city center.
 Click here to book an affordable walking tour of Bari.